-PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION&mdashSince April 1, 2009, 7 electronic updates (E-Updates) have been sent to subscribers (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+130 LIBERTY BUILDING DECONSTRUCTION During the quarter ending March 31, 130 Liberty Street was deconstructed from the 24th floor to the 19th floor.
+In mid-March, contractor Bovis Lend Lease implemented a second shift of deconstruction activities, with limited work taking place after sunset -- PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION-- PUBLIC OUTREACH AND PARTICIPATION and shSince January 1, 2010, electronic updates (E-Updates) have been sent to subscribers on a weekly basis (4,000 individuals) to inform them of project updates regarding 130 Liberty Street.
+On March 12th, LMDC sent out an e-update with specific information about the second-shift activities.
 LMDC has testified and provided updates regarding the project at the monthly meeting of the Community Board 1 World Trade Center Redevelopment Committee and LMCCC has hosted biweekly community construction meetings where updates were provided.
-Additionally in conjunction with New York State Assembly Speaker Sheldon Silver, LMDC has hosted monthly Community Advisory Committee Meetings providing updates to the community representatives on this project.
-In the month of May 2009 the LMDC posted the approved deconstruction plan and posted the answer to the comments received at the March 5, 2009 Public Meeting.
+Additionally in conjunction with New York State Assembly Speaker Sheldon Silver, LMDC has hosted periodic Community Advisory Committee Meetings providing updates to the community representatives on this project.
+The last of these meetings was held on March 5th.

-Thi This Report Period Cumulative Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 1/1 of Persons benefitting 0 0 0 1162/7323 5378/12798 100566/204618
+This Re This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of Public Facilities 0 0 0 0/0 0/0 1/1 of Persons benefitting 0 0 0 1162/7323 5378/12798 100566/204618

-Other Funding Sources Amount

-Other Private Funds - various \$45,000,000.00
+Other Funding SourcesAmountOther Private Funds - various\$45,000,000.00Total Other Funding Sources\$45,000,000.00

-Total Other Funding Sources \$45,000,000.00

-Admin-7700 Admin-7700
+Grantee Activity Number: Admin-7700 Activity Title: Admin-7700